-To meet DTC's key capital management objectives, DTCC comprehensively assesses DTC's capital adequacy through a disciplined approach to financial planning and management.
-This approach focuses on the ability of DTC to generate financial resources to support its business, meet regulatory capital requirements and maintain its financial resiliency, thus ensuring sustainability of the operations of DTC.
-This approach provides a forward-looking view of expected cash flow and net income, and projects DTC's ability to generate the required level of earnings and cash flows to maintain sufficient financial resources and to support overall business strategies.
+DTCC comprehensively monitors and manages DTC's capital adequacy through a disciplined approach to financial planning and management.
+This approach focuses on the ability of DTC to generate the financial resources needed to support its business, meet its regulatory capital requirements, and maintain its financial resiliency.
+The process uses a forward-looking view of expected cash flow and net income, and projects DTC's ability to generate the required level of earnings and cash flows to maintain sufficient financial resources and support overall business strategies.

-Key aspects of this approach include the annual budget process, business line performance reviews and the development of a three-year, long-range financial plan for the overall DTCC enterprise and each operating subsidiary, including DTC.
-The detailed and comprehensive nature of the annual budget process and related business plans, coupled with the monthly frequency of the ongoing business reviews, allow DTC to quickly identify relevant events and emerging trends, and to assess their potential financial impact.
-Based on this information, management can take appropriate tactical and strategic measures in order to minimize business risk.
-These measures may include, among other actions, making changes to existing products and services; introducing new products or services; reprioritizing planned or ongoing projects and reallocating resources accordingly; taking cost-reduction measures; modifying fee structures; and adjusting the level of capital and liquid net assets that DTCC maintains at DTC.
+Key aspects of this approach include the annual budget process, business line performance reviews, and the development of a three-year long-range financial plan, for the overall DTCC enterprise and each operating subsidiary, including DTC.
+The detailed and comprehensive nature of the annual budget process and related business plans, coupled with the monthly frequency of the ongoing business reviews, allows DTC to monitor profitability and quickly identify relevant events and emerging trends, and to assess their potential financial impact.
+Based on this information, management can take appropriate tactical and strategic measures to minimize business risk.
+These measures may include, among others, making changes to existing products and services, introducing new products or services, reprioritizing planned or ongoing projects and reallocating resources accordingly, taking cost-reduction measures, modifying fee structures, and adjusting the level of capital and liquid net assets that DTCC maintains at DTC.

-This assessment and monitoring of capital needs occurs under the oversight of the Board.
-DTC's capital adequacy and financial condition are reviewed and updated on an ongoing basis by DTCC's Finance group and reported to the Board regularly.
+This robust assessment and monitoring of capital needs occurs under the oversight of DTCC's Board of Directors.
+DTC's capital adequacy and financial condition are reviewed on an ongoing basis by DTCC's Chief Financial Office and reported to the Board regularly.
+The Chief Financial Office may also develop an annual capital plan, as needed, to specifically assess the impact of any future events or trends on DTC's capital position for CCAS 17Ad-22(e)(15).